previder/Previder-Powershell-Module/README.md

 - CpuCores (optional) - Integer of number of cpu cores
 - MemoryMb (optional) - Integer of MBs of memory to set the VM to
 - TerminationProtection (optional) - Boolean of the termination protection
-- Tags (optional) - List of strings to set specifuc tags on the Virtual Server
+- Tags (optional) - List of strings to set specific tags on the Virtual Server

 ### New-Vm
 - Name (required) - Name to set the Virtual Server to